Underpinning explained

 These indicators help us understand the impact of foundation issues on the structure.

-5. Environmental Factors: We consider environmental factors such as drainage, nearby trees, and water tables that could affect the foundation.
+4. Environmental Factors: We consider environmental factors such as drainage, nearby trees, and water tables that could affect the foundation.
+Poor drainage or large tree roots can contribute to foundation instability.

 Walls Cracking